Field & Stone emblemFIELD & STONE

 Access & lawState park · keep what you find

 Crater of Diamonds is the only diamond-producing site in the world open to the public where you keep everything you find.
-The 37-acre plowed field sits on an eroded volcanic pipe — and real diamonds turn up regularly, including famous multi-carat stones found by ordinary visitors.
+A 37½-acre plowed field sits atop the eroded root of an ancient volcano — and real diamonds turn up regularly, including famous multi-carat stones plucked from the dirt by ordinary visitors.

 How to search

-• Surface searching — walk the plowed rows, especially after rain washes the soil and exposes stones (diamonds have a metallic, soapy luster and won’t hold dirt).
+• Surface searching — walk the plowed rows, especially after rain washes the soil; diamonds have a bright, soapy luster and shed dirt, so they glint when clean.

-• Dry sifting — screen loose soil to find small stones.
+• Dry sifting — screen loose soil to catch small stones when the ground is dry.

-• Wet sifting — wash and screen at the water stations; the most thorough method, concentrating the heavy minerals where diamonds hide.
+• Wet sifting — wash and screen at the water pavilion; the most thorough method, concentrating the heavy minerals where diamonds settle.

 What you’ll find